Tampa Arson Defense Attorney

 Work with an Experienced Tampa Criminal Defense Lawyer

 If you have been charged with arson, you may be facing steep criminal penalties.
 Work with an experienced Tampa arson defense attorney to develop an effective legal defense strategy for your case, which can potentially lead to your charge being lowered or even dismissed completely.
-Contact our team at All Family Law Group, P.A. today by calling 813-672-1900 or email to schedule your free initial legal consultation with a member of our firm, during which we can examine your case in greater detail to determine the right strategy for you.
+Contact our team at All Family Law Group, P.A. today by calling 813-672-1900 or email to schedule your free consultation with a member of our firm, during which we can examine your case in greater detail to determine the right strategy for you.
 Or if there is an emergency and you need to call after hours, weekends or holidays, then please call (813) 551-3903 for assistance.